1jour1vin

 Viticulture

-vineyard cultivated with respect for the environment, in conversion to organic farming
+vineyard cultivated with respect for the environment, in the process of converting to organic farming

-Alcoholic fermentation with punching down, oxygenation under malolactic lees, then transfer to new barrels.
+Alcoholic fermentation with punching down, malolactic fermentation with oxygenation under the lees, followed by aging in new barrels

 Livestock farming